JonathanDiego/node-basic-model/README.md

-basic project with a node aplication
+basic project with a node application